 While the issues before us may be complex and the policymaking process is rarely easy, the alternatives to a bottom-up model that some parties propose — i.e. top-down, government-led mandates and regulations — are untenable.
 As President Chinchilla noted, "Internet belongs to us all, and we should all participate in the discussion on the rules that should govern the Internet."

-By Paul Diaz, Director of Policy, .ORG, The Public Interest Registry
+By Paul Diaz, Director of Policy, Public Interest Registry

 |Cybersquatting||Policy & Regulation|